Jeffail/tunny/README.md

 func (worker *customWorker) Job(data interface{}) interface{} {
     /* TODO: Use and modify state
      * there's no need for thread safety paradigms here unless the
-	 * data is being accessed from another go routine outside of
+	 * data is being accessed from another goroutine outside of
 	 * the pool.
      */
     if outputStr, ok := data.(string); ok {